 It is no accident that humans can ‘see’ light.
-The detection of light is a very powerful tool for probing the universe around us.
-As light interacts with matter it can be become altered and by studying light that has originated or interacted with matter, many of the properties of that matter can be determined.
-It is through the study of light that for example we can understand the composition of the stars light years away or watch the processes that occur in the living cell as they happen
+Light is our primary means of perceiving the world around us.
+Indeed, in a scientific context, the detection of light is a very powerful tool for probing the universe around us.
+As light interacts with matter it can be become altered, and by studying light that has originated or interacted with matter, many of the properties of that matter can be determined.
+It is through the study of light that, for example, we can understand the composition of stars and galaxies that are many light years away or watch in real time the microscopic physiological processes that occur within living cells.

-Matter is composed of atoms, ions or molecules and it is light’s interaction with matter which gives rise to the various phenomena which can help us understand the nature of matter.
-The atoms, ions or molecules have defined energy levels usually associated with energy levels that electrons in the matter can hold.
-Light can be generated by the matter or a photon of light can interact with the energy levels in a number of ways.
+Matter is composed of atoms, ions or molecules and it is through their interactions with light which gives rise to the various phenomena which can help us understand the nature of matter.
+The atoms, ions or molecules have defined energy levels, usually associated with energy levels that electrons in the matter can hold.
+Light sometimes be generated by the matter, or more commonly, a photon of light can interact with the energy levels in a number of ways.

-We can represent the energy levels in a diagram known as a Jablonski diagram.
-An example of one is shown in the diagram above.
-An atom or molecule in the lowest energy state possible known as the ground state can absorb a photon which will allow the atom or molecule to be raised to a higher energy level state or become excited.
-Hence the matter can absorb light of characteristic wavelengths such as the blue light in the example on the right or the violet light in the example on the left.
-The atom or molecule won't stay in an excited state so it relaxes back to the ground state by several ways.
-In the example on the right, the atom or molecule emits two photons both of lower energy than the absorbed photon.
-The photons emitted will be a characteristic energy appropriate for a particular atom or compound and so by studying the light emission the matter under investigation can be determined.
-In the example on the left the excited atom or molecule initially loses energy by not emitting a photon and instead relaxes to the lower energy state by internal processes which typically heat up the matter.
-The intermediate energy level then relaxes to the ground state by the emission of a photon of orange light.You can find out information on how light is measured by visiting the scientific cameras web section.
+We can represent the energy levels of matter in a scheme known as a Jablonski diagram, represented in Figure 2.
+An atom or molecule in the lowest energy state possible, known as the ground state, can absorb a photon which will allow the atom or molecule to be raised to a higher energy level state, known as an excited state.
+Hence the matter can absorb light of characteristic wavelengths.
+The atom or molecule typically stays in in an excited state only for a very short time and it relaxes back to the ground state by a number of mechanisms.
+In the example shown, the excited atom or molecule initially loses energy, not by emitting a photon, but instead it relaxes to the lower energy intermediate state by internal processes which typically heat up the matter.
+The intermediate energy level then relaxes to the ground state by the emission of a photon of lower energy (longer wavelength) than the photon that was initially absorbed.